EcoNet-NZ/inaturalist-weed-status-updater/README.md

 ## Overview
 The **iNaturalist Weed Status Updater** is a user-friendly web app that helps users update weed status on iNaturalist effectively.
 It enables users to add other user's observations to the [Weed Management Aotearoa NZ](https://www.inaturalist.org/projects/weed-management-aotearoa-nz) iNaturalist project and update observation fields on their observations.
 This is not possible with the iNaturalist mobile app and is clunky to achieve through the iNaturalist website.

-While it has been developed for use with EcoNet's [CAMS](https://econet.nz/our-projects/) Weeds Map, it is more widely applicable for any system storing weed data in Aotearoa/New Zealand using iNaturalist.
+While it has been developed for use with EcoNet's [CAMS](https://econet.nz/our-projects/) Weeds Map, it is more widely applicable for any system storing weed data in Aotearoa/New Zealand using iNaturalist, or could be modified for other use cases to update iNaturalist via the API.

 ## How it works
 The user authenticates using their iNaturalist credentials.
 The authenticated user is then authorised to update the observation.
 The **iNaturalist Weed Status Updater** prompts the user for the weed status and details, then adds the selected observation to the [Weed Management Aotearoa NZ](https://www.inaturalist.org/projects/weed-management-aotearoa-nz) iNaturalist project and sets the observation field values using the supplied weed status and details.